Microbiome-Revolution/SampleProtocols/Outdated_Field_Protocols.md

 # The Microbiome Green Revolution's repository for maintaining Sampling Protocol Documentation

-# (Old protocols from Feb 2024 - Must be updated once organised).
+# (Old protocols from Feb 2024 - These protocols must be integrated into or excluded from the protocol README.md file following the 27/11 Uren project meeting)

 ## 1. Team Visit Protocol